 This year we had a fantastic day in Siena with my painters working in the Piazza del Campo and at the Duomo di Siena.
 The medieval city is an UNESCO world heritage site and there are so many incredible monuments, buildings, churches, squares and bridges – so it is a great place to visit for us artists!
 While in Siena, it is worth having a look in local galleries to see Siena’s Renaissance art tradition, known as Sienese School, which was inspired by French Gothic and Byzantine art.

 This villa in Amalfi is really one of a kind – the main body of the villa is a refurbished medieval Saracen tower which provides the most stunning views over the surrounding coastline and sea.
 The grounds of this unique villa descend down the hillside from the coastal road through dense scented pine woods, lemon trellises and beautifully tended gardens all the way to the sea.
 Even better, each guest’s room has its own private terrace – the perfect spot to paint your own view of the coast!

 5. Marzamemi, Sicily

 This quintessentially Sicilian seaside village is the perfect place to capture authentic Sicilian life.
 Famous for catching and processing tuna, you can sketch the lines of fishing boats at the harbour, or the locals socialising in the Piazza Regina Margherita.
 The best thing about this painting spot is that you won’t find any tourists in this hidden gem, so my groups can paint and sketch all day!

 If the thought of sitting in the Italian sun, paintbrush in hand, taking in the idyllic Tuscan countryside or the elegant streets of Venice, sounds tempting – get in touch or order our brochure!
-We have many fantastic painting tutors, like Hugh, who will be taking guests to stunning locations on our painting holidays in Tuscany, Amalfi and Sicily this year.
+We have many fantastic painting tutors, like Hugh, who will be taking guests to stunning locations on our painting holidays.